Jennifer Gadirova

 Jennifer Gadirova (born 3 October 2004) is an English artistic gymnast of Irish birth and Azerbaijani descent, representing Great Britain internationally.
 She represented Great Britain at the 2020 Summer Olympics and won a bronze medal in the team event, and was part of the Great Britain team to win silver, their best ever result, in the team event at the 2022 World Artistic Gymnastics Championships and the same medal at the 2022 European Championships.
 Competing at the 2019 Junior World Championships, she won a silver medal in the vault final.

-Jennifer Gadirova is the twin sister and teammate of the 2022 World Champion on floor exercise, Jessica Gadirova.
+Gadirova is the twin sister and teammate of the 2022 World Champion on floor exercise, Jessica Gadirova.

 Personal life

-Gadirova and her twin sister Jessica were born in Dublin, Ireland, and are of Azerbaijani background.
+Gadirova and her identical twin sister Jessica were born in Dublin, Ireland, and are of Azerbaijani background.
 Their father, Natig Gadirov, is a citizen of Azerbaijan and their mother is Azerbaijani as well.
 Gadirova was born in Dublin while her parents worked there for a few months; as a result she has Azeri, Irish and British citizenships.
 Her paternal grandparents live in Baku: grandmother is a retired paediatrician, and grandfather is a professor in physics and mathematics.
 Gadirova and her sister began gymnastics at six years old because their mother wanted them to have an outlet for their energy.